 I guess another way of saying it would be “sweat the small stuff.”
 Okay, okay, I don’t want you to sweat the small stuff, but I do want you to think about a few specific things.

 First of all, consider your flooring.
 Whether you are using carpet, hardwood and rugs, or something else entirely, make sure that your floor choice isn’t sucking up your sunlight.
 What I mean is, if you go really dark, the floors will become a sort of black abyss for the bright and airy feeling you are trying to create.
+Take a look at cork flooring for sale today.

 And if the thought of white carpet makes you nervous, well, that probably just means you are human. 🙂 I know my carpet looks pretty white in the photos, but it is actually slightly off white.
 It is more forgiving than bright white and warms up the space.
 It is also a berber-type carpet with a pattern on it.
 In my experience, berber just sucks up anything that gets spilled on it and makes it disappear.
 The carpet also has tiny flecks of brown and grey in it.
 This is the real trick to having a livable white carpet.
 By choosing carpet with texture, pattern, and different flecks of color in it, you can really get away with anything.
 Seriously–I have a two-year-old and a husband.
 So far it has effectively camouflaged mud, dirt, juice, grass stains and blood.
 Yikes.